microsoft/azurechat/README.md

 Clone this repository locally or fork to your Github account.
 Run all of the the steps below from the "src" directory.

+1. Make sure you deploy an instance of Cosmos DB in your Azure Subscription
-1. Create a new file named `.env.local` to store the environment variables add the following variables
+2. Create a new file named `.env.local` to store the environment variables add the following variables.

+**Please note:**
+- Do not use double-quotes and do not delete any of the variables.
+- Make sure that `NEXTAUTH_URL=http://localhost:3000` has no comments in the same line.

    ```
    - azure-open-ai-accelerator